louisklein/RIBR/README.md

 }
 ```

 Responses automatically organise into columns as participants submit them, providing clear visual feedback about their progress.
+The number of columns can be explicitly set but it will wrap into multiple columns by default when previous responses hit the edge of the viewport.
+Alternatively, previous responses can be set to fade out of view after time-out or the list of previous responses reaches a count of _n_.

 ## Instructions Plugin with Animated Text

 The standard jsPsych instructions plugin appears instantly, which can feel abrupt and by presenting information all at once, may allow students to skim-read or skip-over instructions.
 To address this, we added a 'typewriter' animation because it creates a potentially more engaging experience while maintaining experimental control over timing and presentation.
+The animation plugin works well with the recall plugin, but is not necessary.

 The animation engine preserves HTML formatting while rendering character-by-character: